2025 Palm Springs fertility clinic bombing: Co-conspirator

 On the evening of June 3, 2025, FBI agents arrested a second man at New York City's John F. Kennedy International Airport after being extradited by Polish authorities.
-According to authorities, the individual was quickly identified as 32-year-old Daniel Jongyon Park (December 1992 – June 24, 2025) of Kent, Washington, who also had ties to the Seattle suburb of Lynnwood.
-Officials replied that he may have provided material support, but wasn't clear if they knew anything about the bombing.
-He was expelled from Poland to face prosecution in the United States.
+According to authorities, the individual whose extradition they had requested was 32-year-old Daniel Jongyon Park (December 1992–June 24, 2025) of Kent, Washington, who also had ties to the Seattle suburb of Lynnwood.
+Officials stated that he may have provided material support, though it was initially unclear how much he knew about the bombing, and later confirmed that he had participated in experiments related to making the bomb.
+Park was expelled from Poland to face prosecution in the United States.

-Investigators later learned that Park spent two weeks visiting Bartkus in Twentynine Palms from January 25 to February 8, stating that they're "running experiments in Bartkus' garage", right after Park sent the first shipments containing 180 pounds of ammonium nitrate to Bartkus in January beforehand.
-Shortly before the bombing, Park bought another 90 pounds of the chemical and had it shipped to Bartkus days before the bombing.
-Park then fled the United States to Warsaw four days after the bombing on May 21, where he remained until his extradition the following week on May 30.
+Investigators later reported that Park spent two weeks visiting Bartkus in Twentynine Palms from January 25 to February 8 to run experiments in Bartkus's garage, after Park had sent an initial shipment of 180 pounds of ammonium nitrate to Bartkus earlier in January.
+Shortly before the bombing, Park bought another 90 pounds of the chemical and had it shipped to Bartkus; it arrived days before the attack.
+Park fled the United States to Warsaw, Poland, four days after the attack, where he remained until his extradition.

-Federal investigators allege that Park, who shared the same ideology as Bartkus, had been posting anti-natalist ideologies on internet forums dating back to 2016.
+Based on their investigations into his travel and activities, federal investigators reported that Park, who shared Bartkus's ideologies, had been posting anti-natalist views on internet forums dating back to 2016.
 Following the investigation, authorities immediately searched Park's home in Kent, located 20 miles south of Seattle, and found "an explosive recipe that was similar to the Oklahoma City bombing."
 According to a complaint, Park purchased ammonium nitrate online in several purchases between October 2022 and May 2025.

 On June 24, 2025, Park died at the Metropolitan Detention Center in Los Angeles.
 According to authorities, he climbed onto an upper level of the detention center and jumped off a balcony, fatally injuring himself upon impact with the floor.
 He was found unresponsive during the morning hours and was taken to a nearby hospital where he was pronounced dead.